1. Home

 Solicitor apprenticeship

-The newest path to becoming a solicitor, the minimum requirement for the solicitor apprenticeship programme is 5 GCSEs, and 3 A Levels or their equivalent.
+The minimum requirement for the solicitor apprenticeship programme is 5 GCSEs, and 3 A levels or their equivalent.

 The programme runs for between five and six years – although this may reduce if exemptions from training are applicable – and consists of on-the-job training and two exams: SQE 1 and SQE 2.